 Of all health problems, chronic diseases are the most costly, widespread, and preventable.
 Physical activity is highly protective against the major chronic diseases (obesity, diabetes, heart disease).

-The objectives in EPEC systematically and sequentially increase fitness levels, develop motor skills, and increase activity-related knowledge.
-EPEC also helps to develop the personal, social, and attitudinal characteristics students need to be physically active for life.
-Therefore, EPEC is a true public health initiative being carried out completely in the education arena.
+The objectives in EPECTM systematically and sequentially increase fitness levels, develop motor skills, and increase activity-related knowledge.
+EPECTM also helps to develop the personal, social, and attitudinal characteristics students need to be physically active for life.
+Therefore, EPECTM is a true public health initiative being carried out completely in the education arena.